aleph2c/miros/docs/_sources/cellular_automata.rst.txt

     :align: center

-The ``TwoDCellularAutomata`` object will be responsible for applying the rules to our graphing paper, and for setting it into it's initial condition (the black square in the middle of the top line).
+The ``TwoDCellularAutomata`` object will be responsible for applying the rules to our graphing paper, and for setting it into its initial condition (the black square in the middle of the top line).

-To do this ``TwoDCellularAutomata`` will provide a two dimensional array, Z, containing color codes, to be used by our Canvas to draw things.
-It also builds a lot of ``Rule30`` and ``Wall`` statemachines and links them to other machines so that they can read the ``left.color`` and ``right.color`` attributes of their adjacent cells.  ``TwoDCellularAutomata`` needs to set up some initial conditions; how the machines are started on the first line of our graphing paper.
-The ``Rule30`` statemachines respond to ``Next`` events, which cause them to react and change if they need to change, so the ``TwoDCellularAutomata`` will need to dispatch this event into all of the ``Rule30`` objects to make a new line as the automata propagates downward.
+To do this ``TwoDCellularAutomata`` will provide a two-dimensional array, Z, containing color codes, to be used by our Canvas to draw things.
+It also builds a lot of ``Rule30`` and ``Wall`` state machines and links them to other machines so that they can read the ``left.color`` and ``right.color`` attributes of their adjacent cells.  ``TwoDCellularAutomata`` needs to set up some initial conditions; how the machines are started on the first line of our graphing paper.
+The ``Rule30`` state machines respond to ``Next`` events, which cause them to react and change if they need to change, so the ``TwoDCellularAutomata`` will need to dispatch this event into all of the ``Rule30`` objects to make a new line as the automata propagate downward.

-To make the ``TwoDCellularAutomata`` object generic, we will feed it it's automata rule and wall rules as classes.
-To make the wall behavior parameterizable, so I'll add some new wall rule classes that hold the left and right colors in their class attributes:
+To make the ``TwoDCellularAutomata`` object generic, we will feed it its automata rule and wall rules as classes.
+To make the wall behaviour parameterizable, so I'll add some new wall rule classes that hold the left and right colors in their class attributes: